digital-blueprint/relay-esign-bundle/docs/config.md

 ksl.tugraz-official.key.pass=cert-password
 ```

-In addition in the pdf-as configuration (`config.properties`) the referenced profiles need to be defined.
+In addition, in the pdf-as configuration (`config.properties`) the referenced profiles need to be defined.
 Usually they are defined in extra files under `./profiles` and then included in `config.properties`:

 ```ini